borntofrappe/game-development/Practice/Space Invaders/README.md

 ## Resources

-In the `res` folder I include the static assets used in the project, including `spritesheet.png`, which I created to describe the player and aliens, and `Timer.lua`, which I documented in the `Utils` folder as an alternative library to that introduced in the course.
+In the `res` folder I include the stat ic assets used in the project, including `spritesheet.png`, which I created to describe the player and aliens, and `Timer.lua`, which I documented in the `Utils` folder as an alternative library to that introduced in the course.

+## Collisions

+Different types, but sharing the `inPlay` boolean and feature.

+Consider that the x,y coordinates describe the top left corner.

 ## Pause